yubin627/yubin627.github.io/_posts/2019-07-31-Fashion-Recommender.md

 The app would firstly picks one image from the upper wear dataset (139,709 images) from DeepFashion.
 You can refresh the page till you see an image that you like, and click the image to check out the results.
 Have fun!

-See codes to the flask deployment.
+See the [codes](https://github.com/yubin627/ga_projects/tree/master/Capstone_Project/app) for the flask deployment.

 ---
 ## Additional Notes